 Additionally, a submersible pressure transducer is a suitable choice.
 Pressure transducers sink to the bottom of the tank or vessel, and measure the pressure exerted by the volume of liquid.
 This is translated to a level reading.

-Contact us to discuss how to contact level sensors such as resistive chain, magnetostrictive, or submersible pressure transducers can help you and your company.
-We'll help you sort through which sensor is best for your application.
+Contact us to discuss how level sensors such as ultrasonic level sensors, continuous float level transmitters, or submersible pressure transducers can help you and your company.
+We’ll help you sort through which sensor is best for your application.